 - A cardiac arrest

-You’ll also be tested on your communication skills—both receiving information and giving commands.
+You’ll also be tested on your all-important communication skills—receiving information and giving clear commands.

 Offshore Paramedic Required Skills

-Besides the educational and certification requirements, offshore paramedics should exhibit the following skills to achieve success:
+Besides the educational and certification requirements, successful offshore paramedics typically exhibit the following skills:

-- Patience – One of the most important traits of an offshore paramedic is the ability to stay calm during stressful situations.
+- Patience – One of the essential traits of an offshore paramedic, or any paramedic, is the ability to stay calm during stressful situations.

-- Resource Management – Resources are limited to those onboard the oil rig, so an offshore paramedic must carefully manage their supplies and personnel.
+- Resource Management – Resources are limited onboard an oil rig, so an offshore paramedic must know how to carefully manage their supplies and personnel.

-- Decision Making – Is an injury treatable, or does it require a helicopter transport to the mainland?
-Offshore paramedics must be decisive.
+- Decision Making – Is an injury treatable, or does it require helicopter transport to the mainland?
+This is always the first question an offshore paramedic must consider, so they must be decisive.
 They must also be capable of weighing the pros and cons of any solution during an emergency.

-- Communication – Offshore paramedics must remain in contact with their patients, their managers, and other emergency medicine professionals both on- and offshore.
+- Communication – Offshore paramedics must communicate clearly with their patients, managers, and other emergency medical professionals on and offshore.

 From EMT to Offshore Paramedic

-How Will My EMT Experience Help Me Become an Offshore Paramedic?
+How Will Your EMT Experience Help You Become an Offshore Paramedic?

-EMT and Paramedic experience isn’t just helpful for becoming an offshore paramedic… it’s a requirement.
-Emergency medical experience with ambulance crews or in hospital settings can be directly applied to life on an oil rig.
-Some injuries and illnesses on a rig may be unlike those treated onshore, but experience, training, and a solid understanding of technique is priceless.
+EMT and Paramedic experience is more than just helpful for becoming an offshore paramedic—it’s required.
+Emergency medical experience provides a good background for life on an oil rig.
+But while some injuries and illnesses on a rig may be unlike those treated onshore, experience, training, and a solid understanding of technique are priceless assets.

-- Shift Experience – Station shifts and rig shifts are very similar in time and expectations.
-EMTs and paramedics already know the importance of getting rest when they can, and how to spring into action at any time, day or night.
+- Shift Experience – Station and rig shifts are very similar in time and expectations.
+EMTs and paramedics know the importance of adjusting their internal clocks, getting rest when possible, and how to spring into action as needed.

-- Communication – EMTs and paramedics understand the tones and vocabulary required to communicate with patients, bystanders, emergency dispatchers, and doctors.
+- Communication – EMTs and paramedics understand the tones and vocabulary required to communicate with patients, emergency dispatchers, doctors, and bystanders.

-- Leadership – EMTs and paramedics are often required to assume leadership responsibilities during emergencies or other chaotic situation.
-On an oil rig, anything from equipment malfunctions to storms can strike, and assertive leadership is essential to getting the job done.
+- Leadership – EMTs and paramedics are often required to assume leadership responsibilities during emergencies or other chaotic situations.
+Anything from equipment malfunctions to storms can cause injuries and disruptions on an oil rig, and assertive leadership is essential to safety and getting the job done.

-- Organizational Skills – EMTs and paramedics are accustomed to collecting patient information and triaging during emergency situations.
-They are also familiar with maintaining equipment and supplies.
+- Organizational Skills – EMTs and paramedics are accustomed to collecting patient information and triaging during emergencies.
+They are also very familiar with maintaining equipment and supplies.

 Beginning Your Career as an Offshore Paramedic

-Becoming an offshore paramedic is an exciting and potentially lucrative next step for qualified EMTs and paramedics.
-If you’re not already an EMT and would like to gain the real-world experience needed to become an offshore paramedic, you can start by training for EMT certification.
+Becoming an offshore paramedic is a unique, exciting, and potentially lucrative next step for qualified EMTs and paramedics.
+If you’re not already an EMT and want to gain real-world experience to become an offshore paramedic, you’ll need to start by training for EMT certification.

-Not only will you be enhancing your career, you’ll be helping people and saving lives.
-If this sounds right for you, now is an excellent time to take that first step towards your future as an offshore paramedic.
+Not only will becoming an offshore paramedic enhance your career, but you’ll also be helping people and saving lives.
+So if this sounds right for you, take that first step toward your future as an offshore paramedic.